dmurvihill/sovrin-workshop/README.md

 This repository contains materials for Sovrin Workshops.

-Static agent starter kits can be found [here](starters).
+Static agent starter kits can be found in [`starters`](starters).
 Documentation for running and working with your starter kit can be found in each kit.

-Cheat sheets and other documentation can be found [here](guides).
+Cheat sheets and other documentation can be found in the [guides](guides).